nckrse/netbox-kubernetes/README.md

 All images are pulled from docker hub.
 Netbox images pulled from the [community-maintained Docker Hub](https://hub.docker.com/r/netboxcommunity/netbox/).

-# Quickstart on Minikube
+# Quickstart on MicroK8s

+> Note: DNS and Ingress addons must be enabled (`microk8s status`)

-To get NetBox up and running on Minikube:
+To get NetBox up and running on MicroK8s:

 ```
 $ git clone